Sthipinilla/cloud-azure-windows-vms/README.md

 * Ensure your Opsview Monitor version is newer than 07 September 2018.
 Check [Opsview Release Notes](https://knowledge.opsview.com/v6.0-EA/docs/whats-new) for the latest version of Opsview Monitor.

+## Known Issues
+* **Performance Metrics are not graphed for Azure - Linux VM - Restarts and Azure - Linux VM - Shutdowns.**

 ## Setup Azure for Monitoring